Rick's Free Auto Repair Advice

 A maxed out +LTFT will load the catalytic converter with fuel, reducing it’s ability to function, causing a Po42o because the downstream sensor will read a constant rich condition.

-A maxed out -LTFT will cause the downstream O2 sensor to read a constant lean condition and the lack of fuel can prevent the catalytic converter from reaching full operating temperature.
+A maxed-out LTFT will cause the downstream O2 sensor to read a constant lean condition, and the lack of fuel can prevent the catalytic converter from reaching full operating temperature.

 Understanding and interpreting fuel trim data can help diagnose engine issues, improve performance, and maintain regulatory compliance.
 Regular monitoring and maintenance of fuel trim values, along with a thorough understanding of their implications, can lead to a smoother-running, more efficient vehicle.